Xiryl/OTL/README.md

 Then `npm install` and `node server.js`

+## Device Configuration

+Imporant note: the mqtt device need to have this format, otherwise the android app don't reconize it

+MQTT > Device TOPIC name: `ROOM_TYPE$DEVICE_NAME`

+Where `ROOM_TYPE` is defined into android > helper > `RoomTypes.java`

 ## Android
 Open the project with Android Studio.
-Probably you need to get your personal firebase json file.

 The app UI should look like these 😍 :